Lower Mississippi River Foundation

 Scott Shirey is the founder and Executive Director of KIPP Delta Public Schools.
 He taught for three years in Baton Rouge, Louisiana where he was a Teach For America corps member.
 Prior to founding KIPP Delta College Preparatory School in 2002, he completed the KIPP School Leadership Program as a Fisher Fellow which included intensive study at UC Berkeley’s Haas School of Business.
 The school produced strong results consistently outperforming the state and local district.
 In 2005, Mr. Shirey received the Milken Family Foundation National Educator Award and in 2008 the school was named a National Blue Ribbon School.
 After serving six years as the School Director, Mr. Shirey transitioned to the role of Executive Director of KIPP Delta Public Schools and helped the region add a high school and elementary school in Helena.
 In 2010, KIPP Delta opened a fourth school In Blytheville, AR, KIPP Blytheville College Preparatory School.
 Forbes Magazine listed Mr. Shirey as one of the world’s seven most powerful educators in November 2011.
 In 2012 KIPP Delta Collegiate High School was ranked #2 in the state according to U.S. News and World Report, and the Arkansas Department of Education named the high school as one of five Exemplary Schools in the state of Arkansas.
 Mr. Shirey graduated Cum Laude from Colby College with a B.A. in History.

-Founding President and Executive Director: John Ruskey
+Executive Director: John Ruskey

 Quapaw Canoe Company